xinzhan/core-services.en/help/interface/core-services/core-services.md

 ## Step 2.
 Implement the Experience Cloud ID service using Dynamic Tag Manager or Launch, by Adobe {#section_3C9F6DF37C654D939625BB4D485E4354}

-The simplest method for enabling Experience Cloud core services is to activate it automatically for Analytics and Target via the [Experience Cloud ID service tool](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-dtm-implement.html) in Dynamic Tag Manager.
+The simplest method for enabling Experience Cloud core services is to activate it automatically for Analytics and Target via the [Experience Cloud ID service tool](https://docs.adobe.com/content/help/en/id-service/using/implementation-guides/standard.html) in Dynamic Tag Manager.
 (Or Launch, by Adobe.)

 ![](assets/menu-activation-shell.png)

-For complete Experience Cloud ID service (formerly, visitor ID), go [here](https://marketing.adobe.com/resources/help/en_US/mcvid/).
+For complete Experience Cloud ID service help (formerly, visitor ID), go [here](https://docs.adobe.com/content/help/en/id-service/using/home.html).

-Also, the next-generation tag management is [Launch, by Adobe](https://marketing.adobe.com/resources/help/en_US/experience-cloud/launch/)
+Also, the next-generation tag management is [Launch, by Adobe](https://docs.adobelaunch.com/getting-started)

 **Not Using Dynamic Tag Management or Launch?**

-If you are not using Dynamic Tag Management, manually implement the ID service via the JavaScript Deployment ( [!DNL VisitorAPI.js]), as follows:
+If you are not using Dynamic Tag Management, manually implement the ID service via the JavaScript Deployment ([!DNL VisitorAPI.js]), as follows:

-1. Perform the steps described in [Implement the Experience Cloud ID Service for Analytics](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-setup-analytics.html).
+1. Perform the steps described in [Implement the Experience Cloud ID Service for Analytics](https://docs.adobe.com/content/help/en/id-service/using/implementation-guides/setup-analytics.html).

-   Adobe also recommends setting additional [customer IDs](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-authenticated-state.html).
+   Adobe also recommends setting additional [customer IDs](https://docs.adobe.com/content/help/en/id-service/using/reference/authenticated-state.html).
 These IDs are associated with each visitor and enable current and future functionality in Experience Cloud core services.

 1. Update your existing [!DNL s_code] to version H.27.3 or later, or your existing [!DNL AppMeasurement.js] to version 1.4 or later.

-   These files are available for download in the [Code Manager](https://marketing.adobe.com/resources/help/en_US/reference/index.html?f=code_manager_admin) in Analytics Admin Tools.
+   These files are available for download in the [Code Manager](https://docs.adobe.com/content/help/en/analytics/admin/admin-tools/code-manager-admin.html) in Analytics Admin Tools.

-   (The [JavaScript Implementation](https://marketing.adobe.com/resources/help/en_US/sc/implement/js_implementation.html) guide is available if you need more information about [!DNL AppMeasurement.js].)
+   (The [JavaScript Implementation](https://docs.adobe.com/content/help/en/analytics/implementation/javascript-implementation/javascript-implementation-overview.html) guide is available if you need more information about [!DNL AppMeasurement.js].)

 1. Synchronize the customer ID for Analytics.
 See [Analytics - synching the customer ID](../core-services/core-services.md#section_AD473A6A21C1446498E700363F9A8437) (below).

 ## Analytics & Target - synching the customer ID {#section_AD473A6A21C1446498E700363F9A8437}

-As a part of setting up the Experience Cloud ID service, Adobe recommends for Analytics and Target that you synchronize your [customer IDs](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-authenticated-state.html) with the Experience Cloud.
+As a part of setting up the Experience Cloud ID service, Adobe recommends for Analytics and Target that you synchronize your [customer IDs](https://docs.adobe.com/content/help/en/id-service/using/reference/authenticated-state.html) with the Experience Cloud.

 In Target, the [!DNL mbox3rdpartyid] needs to get the customer ID and send it to Target.
-(See [Working with Customer Attributes](https://marketing.adobe.com/resources/help/en_US/target/target/c_working-with-customer-attributes.html) in Target.)
+(See [Working with Customer Attributes](https://docs.adobe.com/content/help/en/target/using/audiences/visitor-profiles/working-with-customer-attributes.html) in Target.)

 When a visitor authenticates on your website, or otherwise identifies himself, your implementation must expose that person's CRM customer ID to the page or app.
 Then you can use the appropriate function call to synchronize your customer ID to the Experience Cloud.
 This synchronization stores the visitor's CRM customer ID in the Experience Cloud, and activates that customer's attributes for use in the Experience Cloud.